Gay Men Love to be Labelled

 Well, almost.
 I personally don’t fit quite in.
 I am not hairless enough to be a twink, not thin enough to be a chaser, not hairy enough to be an otter.
 I am at the desperate end of gay onomatology, without a label.

-Well, I’m okay with that.
+But I am okay with that.
 I don’t sit in my room asking myself if there’s anyone like me out there.
 Because there is.
 Other gay men.
-I never understood why we have to find a label for every freckle we find on our body.
-Maybe it’s time to just date (or sleep) around and find what we like instead of looking for what we think is our type.
+I never understood why we have to find a label for every freckle we find on our bodies.
+Maybe it’s time to just go with the flow and find what we like instead of looking for what we think is our type.